axelhahn/pimped-apache-status/readme.md

 ### (4)
 Go to the admin subdirectory: http://localhost/apachestatus/admin/ There you can add groups and servers.
-(You can change the settings in the json files below ./config/ too).
+(You can change the settings in the json files in ./config/ too).

 ## UPGRADE from version 1.x

-Make a backup of version 1 (as zip, tgz, ...).
-Extract version 2 over the existing version 1.
-Then execute the upgrade script: http://localhost/apachestatus/upgrade.php

-This converts the config files (array in php files) to json.
+A new local version will be detected in the webbrowser.
+Follow the upgrade link or open directly http://localhost/apachestatus/upgrade.php

+On CLI or for automation execute

+    php [installdir]/upgrade.php

 ## CUSTOMIZATION